Industry Research Fellowships frequently asked questions

 Can a researcher who doesn’t have a PhD apply for an Advance Queensland Industry Research Fellowship?

 Yes, but only if the application demonstrates that the candidate has PhD equivalent research experience, for example, by having a research master’s degree and relevant professional research experience.
-PhD equivalence will be assessed on a case-by-case basis, and should be addressed in the “Fellow’s Research Qualification” section of the application form.
+PhD equivalence will be assessed on a case-by-case basis.

 Professional research experience will be taken into account when determining eligibility.
 For example, only candidates who have less than 5 years of relevant research experience will be considered for early-career fellowships; and only candidates with 5 to 10 years of relevant research experience will be considered for mid-career fellowships.